-MSMEs AND DIGITAL TOOL USE: SNAPSHOTS IN TIME
+MSMES AND DIGITAL TOOL USE: SNAPSHOTS IN TIME

-Surveyed MSMEs in Colombia already had high digital tool use prior to the COVID-19 pandemic, but have increased their usage of digital tools for business purposes in the past year since COVID-19.
-Both Facebook apps and email were frequently cited by surveyed MSMEs as commonly used digital tools, with more than half of surveyed online MSMEs taking a mobile-centric approach to connecting to the internet.
+MSMEs in Colombia already had high digital tool use prior to the COVID-19 pandemic, but have increased their usage of digital tools for business purposes in the past year.
+Both Facebook apps and email were frequently cited by surveyed MSMEs as commonly used digital tools, with more than half of online MSMEs taking a mobile-centric approach to connecting onto the internet.

-Surveyed MSMEs' use of digital tools for business purposes rose substantially during the COVID-19 pandemic but has recently declined, however current digital tool usage remains much higher than pre-Covid-19 levels^{xii}:
+Use of digital tools for business purposes rose substantially during the COVID-19 pandemic but has recently declined, however current digital tool usage remains much higher than pre-Covid-19 levels^{ix}: